Bachelor of Science in Education in Adolescent Young Adult Education, 7-12

 Classical Mechanics and Dynamics

-Thermodynamics and Classical Statistical Dynamics
+Thermodynamics and Classical Statistical Mechanics

 and Thermodynamics and Classical Statistical Mechanics Laboratory